AMTLS-LY/CVTC/README.md

 # CVTC
-# CVTC: A New Method for Diagnosing and Annotating Alzheimer's Disease MRI Images Based on Cross-Scale Attention Mechanism and Dynamic Positional Bias
+# CVTC: A Lightweight Model for Accurate Alzheimer's MRI Analysis and Lesion Annotation